akash-abesec/Truth-Dare/README.md

 <a href="https://aman-abesec.github.io/Truth-Dare/">Play</a>
 # Truth or Dare Game

 Welcome to the Truth or Dare Game!
 This interactive application brings the classic party game to your digital device, making it easy to play with friends and family, no matter where you are.
-This project is created and maintained by Aman Sing.
+This project is created and maintained by Aman Singh, with contributions from [Aman Singh].

 ## Features